Arnoldblair/Delani-Studio/README.md

 # Delani-Studio

 ####
-I am Arnoldblair Munene ,a student at Moringa school.
+Arnoldblair Munene.
 ####
- By  Arnoldblair Munene
+ A student at Moringa School
 ## Description
 * Delani studio is a recreated landing page of a fictional studio.
 The aim is to use jQuery to increase interactivity of the page.